dzhadinets/yalda/README.md

 When you are in a brand new board bring-up it is usually required to develop or tune Linux kernel modules.
 The main issue is that to debug it on a remote environment it is required to setup specific set of hardware and software tools.
-The second point is when you are developing public user interface of the module you even do not need a hardware but specific architecture, toolchain, version of the kernel etc. YALDA helps to setup all inclsive virtual environment where you can have a fun for the developing but not a configuration
+The second point is when you are developing public user interface of the module you even do not need a hardware, but specific architecture, toolchain, version of the kernel etc. YALDA helps to setup 'all inclsive' virtual environment where you can have a fun for the developing but not a configuration

 ## Prepare environment
 YALDA checks all required dependencies basing on the configuration of your build.
-YALDA utilizes KConfig approach of self configuration and as a front-end for the user
+YALDA utilizes Kconfig approach of self configuration and as a front-end for the user

 Ubuntu: